-Requirements When Out on Bond
+Requirements When Out on Bond in Florida

-There are numerous requirements that must be met in order for suspects to 1) avoid returning to jail and 2) get their collateral back from the bondsman.
+According to our Fort Lauderdale criminal lawyer, there are numerous requirements that must be met in order for suspects to 1) avoid returning to jail and 2) get their collateral back from the bondsman.

 Specifically, they must:

 - provide only truthful, accurate information during the bond posting process;